The Parting of the Ways

 • This episode marks the last time the lead character is identified as “Doctor Who” in the closing credits until The Next Doctor.
 Beginning with, The Christmas Invasion, the credit reverts to “The Doctor” as it had been during the last nine years of the original series.
 This episode is the only occasion in which David Tennant is credited as “Doctor Who” until, The Next Doctor.

 • This is the first time The Doctor, or any Time Lord for that matter, is seen regenerating standing up, as previous Doctors collapsed before regenerating.
 This would later be seen again in The Master’s regeneration in Utopia, the Tenth Doctor’s aborted regeneration in, The Stolen Earth, and his actual regeneration into the, The Doctor & The End of Time.
-Coincidentally, all of these episodes feature, Jack Harkness.
+Coincidentally, all of these episodes feature Jack Harkness.

 • Submerging the Dalek mutant puppet in the Emperor’s water tank destroyed its inner mechanics.
 As a result, the puppet would not be used again until, The Stolen Earth/Journey’s End.
 A CGI version of the mutant was later used in, Daleks in Manhattan.

-• This is the third regeneration episode to credited both actors playing The Doctor, the first two being, Logopolis & The Caves of Androzani, te fourth occasion would be, The End of Time.
+• This is the third regeneration episode to credited both actors playing The Doctor, the first two being, Logopolis & The Caves of Androzani, the fourth occasion would be, The End of Time.
 Unlike the first two, and like the fourth, the incoming actor is the last actor to be credited.
 The TV Movie, also credited both actors who played The Doctor, but did so in the opening credits and without listing their roles specifically.

 • Back in 1993, the BBC produced a documentary entitled, Thirty Years in the TARDIS, which ended with several scenes showing how modern-day special effects could be applied to “new” Doctor Who production.
 One of these scenes shows many Daleks hovering together.
 Whether by accident or intent, this episode includes several scenes that strongly resemble this “what if” scenario.